Close Shelf

 Recent Accomplishments:

-5. Advised the bishop and staff on installation of a solar array at Bellwether Farm, as well as a possible community solar project
+1. Advised the bishop and staff on a possible community solar project in Wakeman

-6. Continued to make direct ‘impact’ investments, currently in the renewable energy industry, to gradually total 10% of JIF assets
+2. Continued to make direct ‘impact’ investments, currently in the renewable energy industry, working towards 10% of JIF assets

-8. Advised the bishop and staff on the reimagination and repurposing of real estate no longer used for parochial purposes
+4. Advised the bishop and staff on the reimagination and repurposing of real estate no longer used for parochial purposes, being faithful to the stewardship of the church’s assets

 Standing Committee